divi255/sphinxcontrib-httpexample/docs/index.rst

 Sphinx directive for RESTful HTTP API examples
 ==============================================

-sphinxcontrib-httpexample enhances `sphinxcontrib-httpdomain`_, a Sphinx domain extension for describing RESTful HTTP APIs in detail, with a simple call example directive.
+sphinxcontrib-httpexmpl enhances `sphinxcontrib-httpdomain`_, a Sphinx domain extension for describing RESTful HTTP APIs in detail, with a simple call example directive.
 The new directive provided by this extension generates RESTful HTTP API call examples for different tools from a single HTTP request example.

 The audience for this extension are developers and technical writes documenting their RESTful HTTP APIs.
 This extension has originally been developed for documenting `plone.restapi`_.